 When Sandra Marbut took over the women's basketball program in 2003, the team was beginning only its seventh season of collegiate play.
 The program had sputtered for the entirety of its existence mainly due to the well-known and extremely high academic and admission standards.
-As one of the toughest schools in the US to gain admission to, Caltech's reputation isn't always in the athletic arena.
+As one of the toughest schools in the country to gain admission to, Caltech's reputation isn't always in the athletic arena.
 Upon Coach Marbut's arrival, there was only one player on the first roster who played in high school.
 Yet, Coach Marbut's "never say never" attitude and belief that a young woman can be a tremendous student and solid athlete has created a solid program.

 Coaching at every level of the NCAA and NAIA as either a head coach or assistant coach, Marbut has rebuilt a variety of teams.
 Getting a program back on track has been her clutch shot throughout her career.
 Prior to Caltech, Marbut was an assistant at NCAA Division I Western Illinois where the Westerwinds appeared in the Mid Continent Conference tournament.
 Before WIU, Marbut was the Head Coach at NCAA Division II University of Colorado, Colorado Springs.
 While at UCCS, Marbut broke a number of recruiting records.
 Another program relying on her turn around expertise, she began a recruiting frenzy bringing in a record number of student athletes in her second season.
 Marbut moved to UCCS from NAIA Division II Mount Saint Clare College.
 The story read much the same.
 In just two years, Marbut took the program from struggling to field a team to a stable program, which included the addition of a junior varsity squad.